RobbanBroberg/JS1-exam-Memory-game/readme.md

     - If the cards is a matching pair, current player gets a score and a new chance
     - If cards don't match, cards face down and next players turn
 3. The one with most points when all cards are opend, wins.

-## if(have time)

--   single player game, on time.
--   background sound.